an-2018/cria-ai-juridic-intelligence-challenge/README.md

 4.  **Configure Environment Variables for Local Testing**

-    Create a file named `.env.json` in the project root.
+    Create a file named `.env` in the project root.
 This file will provide environment variables for local testing.
 An example of the variables is provided in `.env.example`

     ```
     GEMINI_API_KEY="api-key"